joomdonation/eventbooking-override-skeleton/README.md

 1. Create folder **override** under components/com_eventbooking/helper folder
 2. Create a php file (same name with the php file which contains the method you want to override, for example **helper.php**, **mail.php**, **jquery.php**

 3. Add a blank class into that PHP file.
-The class name must follow this Rule: It has the word **Override** compare to the original class name and extends the original class.
+The class name must follow this Rule: It has the word **Override** inserted after **EventbookingHelper** compare to the original class name and extends the original class.
 For example:

 ```php
 /**